Linda Taylor: Arrest, trial and media coverage

-On August 8, 1974, Taylor filed a police report claiming that she had been robbed of $14,000 in "cash, jewelry, and furs".
+On August 8, 1974, Taylor filed a police report claiming that she had been robbed of $14,000——in "cash, jewelry, and furs".
 Chicago Detectives Jack Sherwin and Jerry Kush, who took the report, recognized her from a similar, previous report and she came under suspicion for false reporting, for which she was later charged.
 Additionally, Taylor was suspected of welfare fraud after Sherwin found welfare payment checks made out to multiple different names in her apartment.

 Upon investigating her, Sherwin discovered Taylor was wanted on welfare fraud charges in Michigan.
 She was arrested at the end of August 1974 for possible extradition to Michigan.
 Released on bond, Taylor fled the state and was a fugitive until October 9, 1974, when she was caught in Tucson, Arizona.
 While the detectives had problems gaining the interest of the offices of both the state and federal attorneys, the media in the Chicago area became receptive to what the detectives told them.
-The case was used in conflicts among members of the Illinois state legislature and between Governor Dan Walker and his opponents, with the Taylor case being cited to support of claims about welfare fraud being out of control.
+The case was used in conflicts among members of the Illinois state legislature and between Governor Dan Walker and his opponents, with the Taylor case being cited to support claims about welfare fraud being out of control.